 It’s the biggest Chinese New Year celebration in the world outside Asia, so be prepared for lots of people.
 If you don’t want to miss the fantastic celebrations, plan your journey in advance to avoid congestion using Transport for London’s Journey Planner.
 And don’t even think about driving.
 If you’d rather stay within walking distance, book one of these hotels near Chinatown.

 You’ll be on your feet all day, so wearing sturdy shoes and being comfortable and warm is key to a fun day out.
 Remember to bring an umbrella in case it’s raining.
 You’ll probably be taking photos or holding decorations all the time, so make sure to wear a pair of warm gloves.

 People will say “Happy New Year” to you mainly in Cantonese and Mandarin.
 It’s polite and fun to respond in the same language.
 To say “Happy New Year” in Cantonese is “San Nin Faai Lok” (pronounced san knee fy lock) and in Mandarin is “Xin Nian Kuai Le” (pronounced sing nee-ann koo-why ler).

 5. Honour Year of the Rooster

-2017 is the Year of the Rooster.
-The Chinese zodiac decrees that people born this year are observant, frank, ambitious and confident – people born in 1957, 1969, 1981, 1993 or 2005 were also born in the Year of the Rooster.
+This year sees the arrival of the Year of the Rooster.
+The Chinese zodiac decrees that people born this year are observant, frank, ambitious and confident – people born in 1933, 1945, 1957, 1969, 1981, 1993 or 2005 were also born in the Year of the Rooster.
 You’ll find out more about the Year of the Rooster during the festival, which is a fantastic opportunity to get close to Chinese culture.

 Red is the key colour of Chinese New Year.
 You can dress up with a red scarf, jumper or shoes – this will bring good luck for the coming year.
 If you’re taking your kids to the event, let them bring rooster decorations or paint their faces with rooster motifs.